Croatia Vacation Planning Best Trip to Croatia

 Travel Planner Printables by JetSettingFools.com

-#1 Where to Go on a Vacation to Croatia
+#1 Where To Go on a Vacation to Croatia

 Climb to the top of the Rovinj Church, Croatia

-When vacationing in Croatia, the first step is choosing where to go – and, we can tell you, it is not an easy decision.
+The first step is choosing where to go – and, we can tell you, it is not an easy decision.
 Croatia is home to idyllic islands, charming coastal towns, lush nature and vibrant cities.

 Some factors to consider are what type of vacation you want, how you will reach each destination, when you are traveling and your Croatia trip budget.
-We discuss each of these considerations in more detail later in the article.

 Dubrovnik